 I, Rowan Trollope, certify, pursuant to 18 U.S.C.
-Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, that the Quarterly Report of Five9, Inc. (the "Company") on Form 10-Q for the fiscal quarter ended June 30, 2019 fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934 and that information contained in such Quarterly Report on Form 10-Q fairly presents in all material respects the financial condition and results of operations of the Company.
+Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, that the Quarterly Report of Five9, Inc. (the "Company") on Form 10-Q for the fiscal quarter ended September 30, 2019 fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934 and that information contained in such Quarterly Report on Form 10-Q fairly presents in all material respects the financial condition and results of operations of the Company.

-By: /s/ Rowan Trollope
+Date: Novembe er 5, 2019 By: /s/ Rowan Trollope

+Rowan Trollope

-Rowan Trollope Chief Executive Officer
+Chief Executive Officer

-I, Barry Zwarenstein, certify, pursuant to 18 U.S.C.
-Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, that the Quarterly Report of Five9, Inc. (the "Company") on Form 10-Q for the fiscal quarter ended June 30, 2019 fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934 and that information contained in such Quarterly Report on Form 10-Q fairly presents in all material respects the financial condition and results of operations of the Company.
+Quarterly Report of Section 13(a) or 15(renstein, certify, pursuant to 18 U.S.C.
+Section 1 Five9, Inc. (the "Company") on Form 10-Q fo (d) of the Securities Exchange Act of 1934 and e financial condition and results of operations of r the fiscal quarter ended September 30, that information contained in such Quart 2019 fully complies with the requirements of :

-By: /s/ Barry Zwarenstein
+Date: Novembe r 5, 2019 By: /s/ Barry Zwarenstein

+Barry Zwarenstein

-Barry Zwarenstein Chief Financial Officer
+Chief Financial Officer